 Iceberg With Sunset in the Background, Hubbard Glacier, Alaska

-You might associate Alaska with cold weather, but the colorful wildflowers, plentiful sunshine and yes, balmy Alaska summer temperatures will delightfully defy your expectations.
-Whether you compete for salmon with a hungry bear along a crystalline stream or enjoy more civilized eats inside one of the state's craft breweries, summer vacations in Alaska are eclectic, exciting and full of surprises.
+You might associate Alaska with cold weather.
+Surprise: The colorful wildflowers, plentiful sunshine and balmy Alaska summer temperatures will delightfully defy your expectations.
+You can compete for salmon with a hungry bear along a crystalline stream or enjoy more civilized eats inside one of the state's craft breweries.
+No matter your itinerary wish list, summer vacations in Alaska are eclectic, exciting and full of holiday spectacle.
 Here are some of the top Alaska summer activities to enjoy in the land of America's "midnight sun."

 1. Hike Amid Alaska's Wildflowers

-Thanks to the perpetual sunshine and warm weather, one of the best things to do in Alaska in the summer is hike.
-Whether you take to some of the tamer trails of Denali National Park or attempt to hike the entire 33 miles of the challenging Chilkoot Trail, colorful wildflowers are everywhere you look, from purple lupines to magenta fireweed, to the rare Arctic iris, which is bluer and cooler than the varieties you'll find farther south.
+Thanks to the perpetual sunshine and warm weather, one of the best things to do in Alaska in the summer is to hike.
+You can take some of the tamer trails of Denali National Park or attempt to hike the entire 33 miles of the challenging Chilkoot Trail.
+Colorful wildflowers are everywhere you look, from purple lupines to magenta fireweed to the rare Arctic iris, which is bluer and cooler than the varieties you'll find farther south.

 2. Take a Scenic Fjord Cruise